Monopoles and Landau-Ginzburg Models I: Proof of Theorem

 We claim that the trilinear tensors defined in the proof of Theorem \ref{exponential-decay}:

 are bounded operators.
 Indeed, take tangent vectors $v_i=(\cvb_i, \cvpsi_i)\in T_\kappa M$ for $i=1,2$.
 Using (\ref{F6.4}) and (\ref{F6.5}), we compute that:

-Hence, tensors in (\ref{F11.1}) are independent of $\gamma\in M$ and involve only point-wise multiplications of sections.
-Since $L^2_{1,\cB}\embed L^3$ in dimension $2$ (with a uniform constant independent of $\cB$), and the multiplication map $L^3\times L^3\times L^3\to L^1$ is bounded, our claim follows.
+Hence, the tensors in (\ref{F11.1}) are independent of $\kappa\in M$ and involve only pointwise multiplications of sections.
+Since $L^2_{1,\cB}\embed L^3$ in dimension $2$ (with a uniform Sobolev constant independent of $\cB$), and the multiplication map $L^3\times L^3\times L^3\to L^1$ is bounded.
+Our claim follows.

 Now we come to analyze the differential operators